paige-graves/Billboard-100-to-Spotify/README.md

 # Personal Projects
+Billboard-100-to-Spotify:
   Using Beautiful Soup and Requests to scrape the Billboard Hot 100 on a given date and create a playlist in Spotify of the songs from that day.
+Project-2:
+  TBD